teamclairvoyant/airflow-rest-api-plugin/README.md

 5. (Optional) Append the following content to the end of the {AIRFLOW_HOME}/airflow.cfg file to give you control over execution:

         [rest_api_plugin]

+        # Logs global variables used in the REST API plugin when the plugin is loaded.
+Set to False by default to avoid too many logging messages.
+        # DEFAULT: False
+        log_loading = False

         # Filters out loading messages from the standard out
         # DEFAULT: True